3 Way Switch Wiring Diagrams

 By code, the number of conductors allowed in a box are limited depending on box size and wire gauge.
 Calculate total conductors allowed in a box before adding new wiring, etc. Check local regulations for restrictions and permit requirements before beginning electrical work.
 The user of this information is responsible for following all applicable regulations and best practices when performing electrical work.
 If the user is unable to perform electrical work themselves, a qualified electrician should be consulted.
 How to Read These Diagrams

 Three-way switches allow for controlling a light fixture from two separate locations, these are usually used at the top and bottom of a flight of stairs or at two different entrances to a room.
-On this page are several wiring diagrams that can be used to map 3 way lighting circuits depending on the location of the source with relation to the lights.
-Included is a diagram for a 3 way dimmer and an arrangement to for 3 way outlet control from two locations.
+On this page are several wiring diagrams that can be used to map 3 way lighting circuits depending on the location of the source in relation to the switches and lights.
+Also included, are diagrams for 3 way dimmers, a 3 way ceiling fan switch, and an arrangement for a switched outlet from two locations.
 For more information about these circuits and troubleshooting tips check below.

 Wiring Diagram 3 Way Switch with Light at the End